 We hear a lot from even our closest attorney clients that they don’t have the budget to bring on a consultant.
 Regardless of whether your case is small or large, witness preparation is an investment that pays dividends.
 For instance, we recently had a client call to request our help preparing a witness before her deposition in an accident case.
 While the deposition wasn’t going to be videotaped, it was very important for the witness to communicate to opposing counsel that she did all the right things on the night of the accident.
 This was important because the end goal was to settle the case early and save his long-time client unnecessary litigation expenses and the possibility of an adverse verdict.
 This witness tended to include too much information in her responses to questions (e.g., over-volunteering).
 She was also gruff, made poor eye contact and was disrespectful to authority.
 In one session, we helped the witness stop over-volunteering information and provided suggestions for improving her presentation demeanor in order to improve her credibility.
 We were able to deliver the difficult messages about the witness’ testimony and, at the same time, preserve the attorney’s relationship with her.

 As every attorney knows, it is possible to conduct your own witness preparation.
 But it’s also possible to change your own oil or to raise your own cattle.
 Sometimes it pays to go to a specialist.
 For a case where the outcome (large or small) hangs on how a particular witness performs, it’s worth it to go to an expert.
-Please download our Witness Preparation eBook for more detailed tips, and let us know how we can help your future witness preparation sessions.
+For more detailed tips, and let us know how we can help your future witness preparation sessions, please contact us!